 The graft is obtained from other tendons around your knee (autograft) or a tendon from a cadaver (allograft).
 There are several options of both autograft or allograft tendons.
 They each have their advantages and disadvantages and what is best for one person might not be best for another.
 We believe strongly in individualized ACL reconstruction.
 In other words, we focus on what is best for you.
 Your surgeon should be familiar with all options and take the time to explain the pros and cons of each reconstruction for optimal results.

 Proper rehabilitation involving a knowledgeable physical therapist is crucial to achieve a good result.
-Rehabilitation occurs in stages (see attached rehab protocol) and is predicated on the biology of the graft healing and the supportive strength of your leg.
+Rehabilitation after a grade 3 tear occurs in stages (see attached rehab protocol) and is predicated on the biology of the graft healing and the supportive strength of your leg.
 Rarely will a patient be fully recovered sooner than 9 months.
 Optimum recovery requires the following factors:

 Beware of the promise of “accelerated rehab.”
 There is a very high failure rate with these programs.